paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-091-national-energy-conservation-policy.md

 Pub.
 L. 103–211, title III, § 402, Feb.
 12, 1994, 108 Stat.
 40, provided that: “The Architect of the Capitol shall be considered the agency for the purposes of the election in section 801(b)(2)(B) of the National Energy Conservation Policy Act [[42 U.S.C.
 8287(b)(2)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8287/b/2/B&num=0&edition=prelim)] and the head of the agency for purposes of subsection (b)(2)(C) of such section.”

 #### Review
 Pub.
 L. 108–375, div.
 A, title X, § 1090(f), Oct.
 28, 2004, 118 Stat.
-2068, provided that: “Not later than 180 days after the date of the enactment of this Act [Oct.
-28, 2004], the Secretary of Energy shall complete a review of the Energy Savings Performance Contract program to identify statutory, regulatory, and administrative obstacles that prevent Federal agencies from fully utilizing the program.
-In addition, this review shall identify all areas for increasing program flexibility and effectiveness, including audit and measurement verification requirements, accounting for energy use in determining savings, contracting requirements, including the identification of additional qualified contractors, and energy efficiency services covered.
-The Secretary shall report these findings to Congress and shall implement identified administrative and regulatory changes to increase program flexibility and effectiveness to the extent that such changes are consistent with statutory authority.”
+2068, provided that, not later than 180 days after tOct.
+28, 2004, the Secretary of Energy was to complete a review, and report its findings to Congress, of the Energy Savings Performance Contract program, which was to identify statutory, regulatory, and administrative obstacles that prevent Federal agencies from fully utilizing the program.

 #### Extension of Authority
 Pub.
 L. 109–58, title I, § 105(b), Aug.
 8, 2005, 119 Stat.
 611, provided that: “Any energy savings performance contract entered into under section 801 of the National Energy Conservation Policy Act ([42 U.S.C.
 8287](./chapter-091-national-energy-conservation-policy.md#section-8287)) after October 1, 2003, and before the date of enactment of this Act [Aug.
 8, 2005], shall be considered to have been entered into under that section.”